: Photocopying an article

 Brentwood, Tennessee 37024-5094

-HR Hero Line, Northern Exposure, or Diversity Insight.
+HR Hero Line, Northern Exposure, The Oswald Letter or Diversity Insight.
 If you know anyone who might like to receive our free e-mail newsletters, please send them to www.HRhero.com/enewsletter.cgi.

 Multi-User Accounts.
 If you have coworkers who would benefit from your Employment Law Letter subscription, you should check out a Multi-User Account.
 It's an easy and economical way to share your newsletter, plus all the resources in the Subscribers Area of HRhero.com.
 For more information, click here.